 Configuring Webhooks

-Tamr’s event-driven notification system enables you to keep all of your systems up to date with the golden records in the Tamr System of Record (SOR).
+Tamr’s event-driven notification system enables you to keep all of your systems up to date with platform events and golden record events in the Tamr System of Record (SOR).

-Tamr can publish notifications for these logical actions to a user-specified endpoint (a webhook):
+Tamr can publish notifications for these events to a user-specified endpoint (a webhook):

 Webhook Requirements